A Definitive Guide to the 15-501 Corridor

 There’s more to the expansive boulevard connecting Durham and Chapel Hill than meets the eye.
 Welcome to Durham’s burgeoning hub of small business and family-friendly entertainment.

 During basketball season, the importance of the seven-mile stretch of highway 15-501 between UNC and Duke rises to mythic proportions.
 It’s part of the famed “Tobacco Road”.
 Known by locals as “the boulevard,” it’s a connector between two of the three destinations that make up the Triangle.
-What you’ll see at face value on any typical day is a commuter corridor lined with familiar big box stores, punctuated by the lone tower, dubbed the “pickle building,” looming over the intersection between Durham-Chapel Hill Boulevard and the 15-501 bypass leading north to Durham Freeway and downtown.
+What you’ll see at face value on any typical day is a commuter corridor lined with familiar big box stores, punctuated by the lone tower, dubbed “the pickle,” looming over the intersection between Durham-Chapel Hill Boulevard and the 15-501 bypass leading north to Durham Freeway and downtown.

 This section of 15-501 has followed the trajectory of many late-20th century thoroughfares — a mid-century motorway dotted with hotels and HoJo’s, a classic mall and retail district, and in recent years, a move toward density and mixed-use development welcoming smaller, locally-owned businesses, family-friendly spaces, and public art.
 This guide will navigate through the chains and fast-food restaurants that stand in the footprints of the historic motor lodges and highlight the hidden gems that bring Durham’s personality to the city's western edge.